 Investing in real estate is different than investing in Wall Street stocks.
 Stocks are speculative, and they’re also a “paper asset.”
 The stocks might go up and down but there isn’t much that can happen to the “financial instrument” itself (especially since they’re stored electronically instead of as stock certificates now).
 Real estate on the other hand, when done properly, provides steady cash flow and is a real asset… which means something could happen to your real estate.

 The cash flow is nice… but you need to protect the real asset (and yourself).
 That’s where insurance comes in.
 Insurance is like a “reset button” to help you recover financially from a loss.
-If you invest in real estate, maybe you’re wondering, “What insurance should I have for my rental property in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area?”
+If you invest in real estate, maybe you’re wondering, “What insurance should I have for my rental property in North Carolina & New Jersey?”

 Here’s a checklist of insurance that you may need:

-Checklist: What Insurance Should I Have For My Rental Property In New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area?
+Checklist: What Insurance Should I Have For My Rental Property In North Carolina & New Jersey?

 There are many possible insurance products that can benefit you but the primary ones are below.
 (You may choose to purchase the relevant ones separately or you might want to ask your insurance broker if they have “landlord’s insurance” since some insurance companies will package the right ones together for your convenience.)